-Recommended in the field of Shipping & Commodities in Chambers & Partners for the last seven years, as an "outstanding junior" who "punches above her weight in shipping matters.
+Recommended in the field of Shipping & Commodities in Chambers & Partners for over ten years, as an "outstanding junior" who "punches above her weight in shipping matters.
 She knows the law and delivers very high-quality work, first time, on time, every time".

 Dry shipping work forms a cornerstone of Caroline's practice.
-She has extensive experience of bill of lading and charterparty disputes, including claims for damage to and / or mis-delivery of cargo, unsafe port cases, claims for early / late redelivery, off-hire disputes, claims for demurrage / damages for detention, claims in respect of off-spec bunkers, claims under letters of indemnity, claims under the NYPE Inter-Club Agreement and cases concerning the application and effect of the Hague, Hague-Visby and Hamburg Rules, and speed and consumption claims.
-Illustrative cases include:
+She has extensive experience of bill of lading and charterparty disputes, including claims for damage to and/or mis-delivery of cargo, unsafe port cases, claims for early/late redelivery, off-hire disputes, claims for demurrage/damages for detention, claims in respect of off-spec bunkers, claims under letters of indemnity, claims under the NYPE Inter-Club Agreement and cases concerning the application and effect of the Hague, Hague-Visby and Hamburg Rules, and speed and consumption claims.